Buckingham Palace Garden

-Buckingham Palace Garden is the setting for the Queen's annual garden parties.
-In June 2002 she invited the public into the garden for entertainment for the first time during her reign.
+Buckingham Palace Garden is the setting for monarch's annual garden parties.
+In June 2002, Queen Elizabeth II invited the public into the garden for entertainment for the first time during her reign.
 As part of her Golden Jubilee Weekend thousands of Britons were invited to apply for tickets to Party at the Palace where the guitarist Brian May of the band Queen performed his God Save the Queen guitar solo on top of Buckingham Palace.
 This concert was preceded the previous evening by a Prom at the Palace.
 During the Queen's 80th birthday celebrations in 2006 the garden was the scene of Children's Party at the Palace.

 The garden is Grade II* listed on the Register of Historic Parks and Gardens.
 The planting is varied and exotic, with a mulberry tree dating back to the time of James I. Notable features include a large 19th-century lake which was once graced by a flock of flamingoes, and the Waterloo Vase.
 There is also a summerhouse attributed to William Kent, a helicopter landing pad on the great lawn below the West Terrace, and a tennis court.
 Unlike the nearby Royal Parks of London, Buckingham Palace Garden is not usually open to the public.
 However, when the palace is open during August and September, visitors have access to part of the garden, which forms the exit, via a gift shop in a marquee, at the end of the tour.